silvijabaro/TelemetryManagementService/README.md

 Importing was a little slow for me, Spring Batch could be used for improving speed.
 For filtering data I have used the criteria API so that I can build queries programmatically.
-I used two separate tables for Tractors and Combines (even though they share some fields it is a small amount to justify using a single table).I have decided to use PostgreSQL since the data is structured and won't change(and because you are also using it on the project).
-I would have also applied CQRS pattern and separate this project into two separate ones for reads and writes, telemetry-importer and telemetry-query.
+I used two separate tables for Tractors and Combines (even though they share some fields it is a small amount to justify using a single table).I have decided to use PostgreSQL since the data is structured and probably won't change(and because you are also using it on the project).

 ## Getting started